Coolsonickirby/Smash-Ultimate-Documentation/docs/Modding/Textures.md

 ## Converting a image to a nutexb
 ### Switch Toolbox
 1. Open a nutexb file to use as a base
-2. Right click on the mini-preview on the left side and press `Replace`
+2. Right-click on the mini-preview on the left side and press `Replace`
 3. Select your image
 4. Press `Ok`
 5. Click `File -> Save As` and save the nutexb